How to see everything Google knows about you

 It’s no secret that Google knows a lot about its users.

-The tech giant collects tons of data about you, including your search history, location, and voice searches that help improve Google’s services and provide relevant ads.
-However, you might be surprised to know Google can easily take a look at all of the data it has on you.
+The tech giant collects various user data including search history, location, and voice searches to help improve its services and provide relevant ads.
+However, some users might be surprised to know they can easily take a look at all of the data Google has on them.

-In October, The Guardian pointed out that every audio command made using an Android phone is recorded and can easily be accessed and played back by visiting the Activity Settings in Google.
+On Tuesday, The Guardian pointed out that every audio command made using an Android phone are recorded and can easily be accessed and played back by visiting the Activity Settings in Google.
 The same thing can be done if you are an iPhone user and use voice commands with a Google app.

 This, of course, isn’t the only thing you might be surprised to find when you take a look at your Google account settings.

-Last June, Google created a hub called “My Account” where users can easily view the information the company is collecting and change their settings.
-And this week the company rolled out a new tool called “My Activity” that shows you almost everything you do online related to your Google account.
+In June, Google created a hub called “My Account” where users can easily view the information the company is collecting and change their settings.

 Even if you consider yourself a privacy buff, it’s worth taking a look at your settings from time to time to make sure you’re comfortable with what you are sharing.